AlexanderMakarov/aggregate-inecobank-statement/README.md

 5. Investigate your personal transaction information and update configuration file groups with unique for specific transaction substrings to aggregate transaction into these groups.
    See examples in configuration file - you may remove not needed and add your own groups.
-   Be careful about syntax and indentations.
+   Be careful about syntax and indentations, in case of error resulting file would contain error description.
 6. Run binary again, and repeat configuration changes if need.
    When number of transactions in "unknown" group would decrease to small enough number set `detailedOutput` to `false` in configuration file to hide detalization by transactions.